MarianoOcaranza/appointment-management-backend/README.md

 - Cancel appointments
 - Retrieve appointments

-## To-do / Future implementations:
-- Configurable timeslots duration (fixed on 20 minutes at the moment)

 ## Test in local:
 A docker-compose.yml file is provided in this project.
 - Using the command `docker-compose up -d` in the root folder will set up the container with the MySQL database necessary to run the project.